-To modify the network name or password of the employee network in the Aruba Instant On web application, follow these steps:
+To modify the network name or password of the employee network in the Aruba Instant On mobile app, follow these steps:

-- 1. Click Networks on the Instant On home screen.
+- 1. Tap Networks on the Instant On home screen.
 The Networks screen is displayed. - 2.
-Select the employee network from the Networks list to view the Employee Network Details screen. - 3.
-Click Identification tab. - 4.
-Enter a new name under Network name to change the main network name or a new password under Network password to change the main network password.
-A warning message appears, indicating that changes to the network settings will disconnect all clients currently accessing the network. - 5.
-Click Save.
+Select the employee network from the Networks list to view the Employee Details screen. - 3.
+Under Identification, enter a new name under Network name to change the main network name or a new password under Network password to change the main network password.
+A warning message appears, indicating that changes to the network settings will disconnect all clients currently accessing the network. - 4.
+Tap DONE to save the settings.